Carnations are flowers for all those born in the month of January.

-Both pink and red coloured carnations are worn throughout Korea in order to demonstrate love and affection during Parents Day – a national holiday.
-Whilst white carnations are worn by those to honour their parents who have died or are far away.
+Both pink and red colored carnations are worn throughout Korea in order to demonstrate love and affection during Parents Day – a national holiday.
+Whilst white carnations are worn by those to honor their parents who have died or are far away.

-The purple carnation is also the national funeral flower in France whilst the green carnation is warn in the UK and Ireland on St Patrick’s day.
+The purple carnation is also the national funeral flower in France whilst the green carnation is warned in the UK and Ireland on St Patrick’s day.

 More interesting information

 Believe it or not, in some cultures and countries around the world, the carnation is thought of as bad luck – especially in France.

 The flower is also used in Korea to tell the fortune of a young girl.
 Three carnations are placed into a young girl’s hair – if the bottom one dies first she will have an extremely hard life.
 However, if the top one dies first then the girl will suffer during the end of her life – if the middle flower dies, her bad luck will only last until the end of her youth.